chazsconi/grails-google-oauth2/README.md

 IMPORTANT!
 The jasypt plugin requires no unlimited Java encryption to be enabled.
 For how to check and enable this please see the jasypt plugin documentation.

+### Serialization problems

+If your session needs to be serializable (e.g. you are storing it in a DB, or replicating it) the credential cannot be stored in the session as the class *com.google.api.client.googleapis.auth.oauth2.GoogleCredential* does not implement *java.io.Serializable*.
+This will be obvious as you will see *java.io.NotSerializableException* occurring.
+It is not easy to override the *GoogleCredential* class and provide a serializable child class as it also has a inner *Builder* class.

+To solve this, set the following:

+	googleOAuth2.storeCredentialInSession = false

+The filter will then not place the credential in the session, however it will ensure it is available in the DB and can be obtained by:

+	googleOAuth2Service.loadCredential(session.user.email)

+Replace *session.user.email* with the same as you have in *googleOAuth2.currentUserRef*.

+This will be less efficient because everytime a protected URL is accessed a DB lookup will occur to verify the credential is in the DB.
+An enhancement could be to store a flag in the session to indicate the credential is valid, but this will not deal with the expiry of the session and requesting a refresh token.

 ## Example Controller

 These two example actions assumes the paths are protected by the URL map so that authorisation is first checked.